WORKXPLORE comes with a complete set of specialist analysis tools

 High performance dynamic sectioning allows users to explore inside a part or an assembly easily and accurately.
 The dynamic reference controller allows users to control the section plane with the mouse in rotational and panning directions or following a guide curve.
 The cross section can be made visible on the 3D model or as an isolated entity and can be extracted and exported via the DXF, DWG, etc interfaces.

 Generation of the bounding box of a part or a set of parts is instantaneous and provides information on the dimensions, volume and weight of the selected elements and can also be used to determine the optimal stock model required for manufacturing.

 The calculation and display of drafts and undercuts are extremely quick, even on very big parts.
-WorkXplore automatically colors drafts and undercuts according to the mold stripping axis.
-Precise draft angle values are displayed dynamically as the mouse is dragged over the surfaces and can be inserted by default in the 3D model.
+WORKXPLORE automatically colors drafts and undercuts according to the mold stripping axis.
+Precize draft angle values are displayed dynamically as the mouse is dragged over the surfaces and can be inserted by default in the 3D model.

 Curvature radius and plane face analysis is a valuable tool for users enabling fast cost and production time evaluation.
-The coloring of elements to be analyzed is automatic and users can insert measurement labels containing precise values of the elements selected.
-With WorkXplore, the user can view only the concave radii, the convex radii, or both.
+The coloring of elements to be analyzed is automatic and users can insert measurement labels containing precize values of the elements selected.
+With WORKXPLORE, the user can view only the concave radii, the convex radii, or both.

 A new analysis procedure enables a model's face plane types (planes, cylinders, cones, tores, nurbs) to be analyzed.

 The Automatic comparison of 3D models function features a 3D graphic display of the difference between two versions of the same model.
 The modifications are clearly identifiable by color to distinguish material added from material removed.
 By clicking on the model, the user can measure the difference in material between the two models.